Why 90% of eCommerce Startups Fail (And How to Avoid It)

 Common mistakes:

-Delayed or no responses
+- Delayed or no responses

-No clear return/refund policy
+- No clear return/refund policy

-No live chat or contact info
+- No live chat or contact info

 Smart solutions:

-Use tools like Gorgias or Zendesk to automate and manage support
+- Use tools like Gorgias or Zendesk to automate and manage support

-Offer live chat and clear support hours
+- Offer live chat and clear support hours

-Build a self-service help center
+- Build a self-service help centre

-7. Inventory and Fulfillment Challenges
+7. Inventory and Fulfilment Challenges

 Failing to manage stock or deliver on time kills customer trust.